Jibinxavier/Distributed-filesystemHaskell/README.md

 5. Upon receiving the shadow copy, fileservers will send a ready to commit signal
 6. If all the servers send ready to commit.
 Transaction server instructs servers to update their true copy.

+There are many possible point of failures, example being where the servers not responding with ready to commit signal.
+With current implementation the transaction stalls.
+A better solution would take into account a timeout before canceling the transaction

 ### Commands
 `signup user userspassword` Signs up a user